matthewcarleton/ovirt-site/GUIDELINES.md

   * file contents
   * console commands
   * ...
-  * Use the proper tag to let the renderer what type of contents your including in the block for syntax highlighting
+  * Use the proper tag to let the renderer know what type of contents your including in the block for syntax highlighting
 * Consistency is important, makes it easier for the reader to follow along, for instance:
   * If you're writing about something running on OCP, use `oc` consistently, don't mix it up with `kubectl`
   * If you add your shell prompt to your console blocks, add it always or don't, but don't do half/half